dimagoltsman/home-assistant.co.il/README.md

 ```

-# To install on Ubuntu, open terminal or ssh to it and run:
+# To install on Ubuntu 20, open terminal or ssh to it and run:

 ```
 wget -O - https://raw.githubusercontent.com/dimagoltsman/home-assistant.co.il/main/installUbuntu | sh